Ricci-Positive Metrics on Connected Sums of Projective Spaces: Doubly Warped Riemannian Submersion Metrics

 \subsection{Doubly Warped Riemannian Submersions}

-In this section we introduce a family of metrics we call doubly warped Riemannian submersion metrics.
-These metrics generalize doubly warped product metrics, by warping the fiber and base in a nontrivial fiber bundle.
+In this section we introduce doubly warped Riemannian submersion metrics.
+These generalize doubly warped product metrics on $I\times B^m\times F^n$ by replacing the product $B^m\times F^n$ with nontrivial bundle $\pi: E^{n+m}\rightarrow B^m$ with fiber $F^n$ by scaling fiber and base by functions $f$ and $h$ (see Figure \ref{fig:doublefig}).

-\begin{definition} Suppose we are given a Riemannian submersion $\pi: (E,g)\rightarrow( B,\check{g})$, and two positive functions $f(t)$ and $g(t)$ defined for $t\in I$.
-The \emph{doubly warped Riemannian submersion metric} $\tilde{g}$ on $I\times E$, is a metric so that $\text{id}\times \pi : (I\times E,\tilde{g}) \rightarrow (I\times B,\check{\tilde{g}})$ is the Riemannian submersion as in Proposition \ref{constructsub} specified by the following data. \begin{enumerate}[i.] \item horizontal distribution $\tilde{H} = TI \oplus H,$ \item base metric $\check{\tilde{g}} = dt^2 + h^2(t) \check{g},$ \item fiber metrics $\hat{\tilde{g}}_{(t,b)} = f^2(t) \hat{g}_b,$ \end{enumerate} Let $\mathcal{H}:T(I\times E)\rightarrow 0\oplus H$ be the bundle map with kernel $TI\oplus V$, then $\tilde{g}$ takes the following form
+\begin{definition} Suppose we are given a Riemannian submersion $\pi: (E^{n+m},g)\rightarrow( B^m,\check{g})$, and two positive functions $f(t)$ and $g(t)$ defined for $t\in I$.
+The \emph{doubly warped Riemannian submersion metric} $\tilde{g}$ on $I\times E$, is a metric so that $\ID \times \pi : (I\times E^{n+m},\tilde{g}) \rightarrow (I\times B^m,\check{\tilde{g}})$ is the Riemannian submersion as in Proposition \ref{constructsub} specified by the following data. \begin{enumerate}[i.] \item horizontal distribution $\tilde{H} = TI \oplus H,$ \item base metric $\check{\tilde{g}} = dt^2 + h^2(t) \check{g},$ \item fiber metrics $\hat{\tilde{g}}_{(t,b)} = f^2(t) \hat{g}_b,$ \end{enumerate} Let $\mathcal{H}:T(I\times E)\rightarrow 0\oplus H$ be the bundle map with kernel $TI\oplus V$, then $\tilde{g}$ takes the following form

 \end{definition}